A Story Montage

 Crown Point Community Library is proud to announce that we have received a $5,000 grant to host creative aging programming for older adults.
 We are one of 36 libraries to receive training and funding through Lifelong Arts Indiana, a program that promotes arts and creativity services for adults ages 65 and older.
 This activity is made possible by the Indiana Arts Commission in partnership with the Family and Social Services Administration.

 The library will host A Story Montage taught by Indiana artist Jennifer Weinert.
-The program is free and invites participants to create a unique multi-medium work of art expressing a personal experience, while they learn about and engage in the creative process through a variety of collage and assemblage techniques that inform their final piece.
+The program is free and invites participants, ages 55 and older, to create a unique multi-medium work of art expressing a personal experience, while they learn about and engage in the creative process through collage and assemblage techniques that inform their final piece.

 The program will meet on Fridays from 10:15 a.m. -12:15 p.m. for six consecutive weeks beginning August 23.
 Registration opens August 5 and is for all six sessions.